-It all comes amid Russia’s war with Ukraine.
-Many — including US lawmakers — are worried that Russia could be using Griner’s arrest as a form of leverage.
-Especially since the US has been supporting Ukraine with weapons and millions of dollars in humanitarian aid.
-And has shut out Moscow’s economy from the world with historic sanctions.
+It all comes amid rising concern that she’s being used as a political pawn.
+Reminder: Russia and the US have not had the best relationship amid the Kremlin’s ongoing war with Ukraine.
+The US has continued to support Ukraine with weapons and millions of dollars in humanitarian aid.
+And shut out Moscow’s economy from the world with historic sanctions.